-What is a Safe Level of VOCs?
+What is a safe level of VOCs?

 The obvious answer would be zero—no one wants to be in an environment with any known toxic substance.
-It is nearly impossible, however, to find a space where there are no VOCs present, even outside.
+It is nearly impossible, however, to find a space where there is no VOCs present, even outside.
 All houses contain these or other harmful chemicals to some degree.
 What, then, is a safe level of VOCs to have in your environment? *What is “safe” is different for each chemical?
 They may react with each other in various ways, as they combine many chemicals in the air at one time.
-It is tough, then, to calculate a defined limit of the maximum level of VOCs should be in your home.
+It is tough, then, to calculate a defined limit of the maximum level of VOCs that should be in your home.

 The best strategy is to try to restrict the amount of VOCs introduced into your home in the first place.
 In addition to air purification, proper ventilation is essential in a new home.
 Don’t buy more of toxic chemicals than necessary—for example, only buy as much paint or paint thinner as you need, don’t buy extra to save for a future project.
-Use old furniture when possible versus purchasing new.
+Use old furniture when possible versus purchasing new ones.
 In a new home, using VOC-containing materials may be inevitable to some extent, because all of the new products and construction, but taking these steps can alleviate the problem slightly.

-How Do I Reduce the Levels of VOCs in My Home?
+How do I reduce the levels of VOCs in my home?

 While moving into a new house can be exciting, your health and well-being should always come first.
 Take precautions to detoxify the environment in your new home

 The EnvironKlenz Mobile system is a multi-stage air purification solution that can cover up to 950 square feet.
-It works in a two stage filtration product which incorporates a medical grade HEPA filters that capture particulates of up to .3microns.
+It works in a two-stage filtration product which incorporates a medical grade HEPA filters that capture particulates of up to .3microns.
 Next stage focuses on chemical odors and VOC neutralization by utilizing their patented earth mineral filter that destructively adsorbs and neutralizes the VOCs and other large allergy-causing triggers from the air.

 The easy-to-install EnviroKlenz HVAC filter is more effective than traditionally used carbon filters for destroying and neutralizing stubborn odors.

 For flooring, carpet, and furniture, and other solid surfaces, the EnviroKlenz Everyday Odor Eliminator can do the job.
 Using the same proprietary technology, it gets to the core of the problem and breaks down harmful chemicals.
-The EnviorKlenz everyday odor eliminator can be used to remove formaldehydes from new carpet , clean and deodorize hardwood flooring, and neutralize chemical odors from walls and solid surfaces.
+The EnviroKlenz everyday odor eliminator can be used to remove formaldehydes from new carpet , clean and deodorize hardwood flooring, and neutralize chemical odors from walls and solid surfaces.